-Our net tangible book value as of March 31, 2017 was approximately US\$(32.85) per ordinary share and US\$ per ADS.
+Our net tangible book value as of June 30, 2017 was approximately US\$(29.90) per ordinary share and US\$(14.95) per ADS.
 Net tangible book value represents the amount of total consolidated tangible assets, minus the amount of total consolidated liabilities and mezzanie equity.
-As of March 31, 2017, we do not have any intangible assets or goodwill, therefore our total consolidated tangible assets is equivalent to our total consolidated assets.
+As of June 30, 2017, we do not have any intangible assets or goodwill, therefore our total consolidated tangible assets is equivalent to our total consolidated assets.
 Net tangible book value per ordinary share represents the amount of net tangible value divided by the total number of ordinary shares outstanding.
-Dilution is determined by subtracting net tangible book value per ordinary share from the assumed public offering price per ordinary share.
+Because the Class A ordinary shares and Class B ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in such net tangible book value after March 31, 2017, other than to give effect to our issuance and sale of ADSs in this offering, at an assumed initial public offering price of US\$ per ADS, the mid-point of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the overallotment option is not exercised), our pro forma net tangible book value as of March 31, 2017 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
-This represents an immediate increase in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after June 30, 2017, other than to give effect to (i) the conversion of all of our preferred shares into Class A ordinary shares on a one-for-one basis, which will occur automatically upon the completion of this offering, (ii) our issuance and sale of ADSs in this offering, at the initial public offering price of US\$13.0 per ADS and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised) and (iii) the issuance and sale of 1,153,846 Class A ordinary shares through the Concurrent Private Placements, with net proceeds of US\$130.1 million to us, our pro forma net tangible book value as of June 30, 2017 would have been US\$7.06 per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$3.53 per ADS.
+This represents an immediate increase in net tangible book value of US\$18.94 per ordinary share, or US\$2.27 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$18.94 per ordinary share, or US\$9.47 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is uss and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per Class A ordinary share of US\$26.00 and all ADSs are exchanged for Class A ordinary shares:

-rdinary nare Per ADS Assumed initial public offering price per ordinary share US\$ US\$ Net tangible book value per ordinary share as of March 31, 2017 US\$ (32.85) US\$ Pro forma net tangible book value per ordinary share after giving effect to the conversion of our preferred shares US\$ 2.30 US\$ Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ US\$ Amount of dilution in net tangible book value per ADS to new investors in the offering US\$ US\$ Pro forma as adjusted net tangible book value per share after giving effect to (i) the automatic conversion of all of issued and outstanding redeemable convertible preferred shares into ordinary shares and (ii) the issuance of LIO. ordinary shares in the form of ADSs in this offering US\$ US\$
+Per Class A Ordinary S hare Per ADS Initial public offering price per Class A ordinary share US\$ 26.00 US\$ 13.00 Net tangible book value per ordinary share as of June 30, 2017 US\$ (29.90) US\$ (14.95) Pro forma net tangible book value per ordinary share after giving effect to the conversion of our preferred shares US\$ 2.52 US\$ 1.26 Amount of dilution in net tangible book value per ordinary share to new investors in the offering US\$ 18.94 US\$ 9.47 Pro forma as adjusted net tangible book value per share after giving effect to (i) the automatic conversion of all of issued and outstanding redeemable convertible preferred shares into Class A ordinary shares, (ii) the issuance of Class A ordinary shares in the form of ADSs in this offering, and (iii) the Concurrent Private Placements US\$ 7.06 US\$ 3.53